Palliative Care for Better Quality of Life Now

 Who Else, Besides the Patient, Can Benefit?

 Everyone involved!
-Patients as well as family and caregivers are the special focus of palliative care.
-Your doctors and nurses benefit, too, because they know they are meeting your needs by providing care and treatment that reduces your suffering and improves your quality of life.
+Patients, as well as family and caregivers, are the special focus of palliative care.
+Your healthcare team benefits too, because they know they are meeting your needs by providing care and treatment that reduces your suffering and improves your quality of life.
 Palliative care provides an added layer of support for persons with serious illness and their families in the setting of routine medical care.
-Most importantly, it is provided at the same time as all other medical treatments, including those to cure disease and those to prolong life.
+Most importantly, it is provided at the same time as all other medical treatments, including those to cure disease.

 What Are Some Common Misconceptions of Palliative Care?

 The third misconception is that it is expensive and not covered by Medicare or other insurance programs.
 That is not the case.
-It is covered by Medicare and Medicaid and by all third party payer insurance.
+It is covered by Medicare and Medicaid and by most insurance plans.

 Can I Get Palliative Care If I Am at Home?

 Yes.
-Before you are discharged from the hospital, you, your doctor and the palliative care team will have discussed outpatient palliative care options that are best for your needs and goals of care.
+Before you are discharged from the hospital, the palliative care team will discuss outpatient palliative care options that are best for your needs and goals of care.

 What Is the Difference Between Hospice and Palliative Care?

 Palliative care is for anyone with a serious illness.
 You can have it at any age and any stage of an illness, and you can have it along with curative treatment.
-It is not dependent on prognosis.
-Hospice is an important Medicare benefit that provides palliative care for terminally ill patients who may have only months to live.
-People who receive hospice are also no longer receiving curative treatment for their underlying disease.
+It is not dependent on life expectancy.
+Hospice is an important Medicare benefit that provides palliative care for patients who may have only months to live.
+People who receive hospice are also no longer receiving curative treatment for their serious illness.